Using the services of private maritime security companies became well-considered during the height of pirate infestations in the years 2009 to 2011.

 Hart Maritime Security is the security arm of Hart International in the maritime sector.
 Founded in 1999, Hart’s first maritime contract was providing fisheries management and protection off the coast of Puntland, Somalia.

 They have extensive experience in anti-piracy in some of the world’s most dangerous shipping lanes.
-This is backed up with their 100% success rate to more than 100 shipping companies.
+This is backed up with 100% success rate to more than 100 shipping companies.

 Additionally, they offer tailor-made security services and intelligence assessment in the oil and gas field using ISPS Compliant procedures.

-Hart has 6 offices around the world located in Dubai, London, Limassol, Sydney, Mogadishu and Kabul and employs around 300 people.
+Hart has 6 offices around the world located in Dubai, London, Limassol, Sydney, Mogadishu, and Kabul and employs around 300 people.

 3. Solace Global

 When it comes to sector expertise in the field of maritime security, Solace Global is the name you can trust on.

 Solace Global is one of the world’s leading maritime security company protecting over 5,000 vessels in commercial shipping, cruise liners, oil majors, and super yachts.

 Their services include vessel protection, stowaway prevention, port/ voyage threat assessment, and crew training.